hpcleuven/VscDocumentation/source/antwerp/uantwerp_SX_Aurara_TSUBASA.rst

   (vector engine) programs.
 Both are started the same way from the standard Linux shells.
 The operating system recognizes the type of binary and starts it on the appropriate processor type.
-- Besids running a program fully on the vector engine (safe the transparent offloading of OS operations to the host CPU), the Aurora also supports two types of offloading.
+- Besides running a program fully on the vector engine (safe the transparent offloading of OS operations to the host CPU), the Aurora also supports two types of offloading.
 It is possible to write programs that run on the host x86 CPU but offload certain